Arranging a counselling and mental health assessment

 After you submit the form

 When you have submitted an assessment form to us, a member of our clinical team will review it and organise an appointment for you with an appropriate clinician.
+We offer appointments on campus and in The Virgil Building.

 You will get an email with confirmation of your appointment date and time.